swaroopkbr/RAG_SANSKRIT_SWAROOP/report/report.md

-# Technical Report
+✅ Technical Report
-## Sanskrit Document Retrieval-Augmented Generation (RAG) System (CPU Only)
+Sanskrit Document Retrieval-Augmented Generation (RAG) System (CPU Based) Project Title:

-### Project Title:
 Sanskrit Document Retrieval-Augmented Generation (RAG) System

-### Submitted By:
+Submitted By:

 Swaroop Kumbhalwar

-### Folder Name:
-`immverse_ai_rag_project`

----

-## 1. Objective
-The objective of this assignment is to design and implement a Retrieval-Augmented Generation (RAG) system capable of processing and answering queries based on Sanskrit documents.
-The system must operate fully on CPU-based inference without GPU usage.

----

-## 2. System Description
-This project implements an end-to-end RAG pipeline that performs the following operations:

-1. Ingest Sanskrit documents (in `.txt` format)
-2. Preprocess and chunk the documents
-3. Index the chunks for efficient retrieval
-4. Accept user queries in Sanskrit or transliterated text
-5. Retrieve relevant context chunks from the indexed corpus
-6. Generate coherent responses using a CPU-based Large Language Model (LLM)

-The solution follows modular RAG principles with clear separation between the retriever and generator components.

----

-## 3. System Architecture & Flow

-### 3.1 High-Level RAG Flow
-1. **Document Loader**
-2. **Preprocessing + Chunking**
-3. **Embedding Generation**
-4. **Vector Index Creation (FAISS)**
-5. **User Query Input (CLI)**
-6. **Retriever → Top-k Context Chunks**
-7. **Prompt Construction**
-8. **LLM Generation**
-9. **Final Answer + Sources Output**

-### 3.2 Architecture Modules

-#### A) Ingestion Module (`build_index.py`) – Offline Pipeline
-- Loads Sanskrit `.txt` documents from `/data`
-- Splits text into chunks
-- Generates embeddings for chunks
-- Creates FAISS vector index and saves it to `/code/faiss_index`

-#### B) Query Module (`query.py`) – Online Pipeline
-- Loads FAISS index from disk
-- Retrieves most relevant chunks using vector similarity search + MMR
-- Sends retrieved context and query to the generator LLM
-- Prints answer with source evidence

----

-## 4. Sanskrit Documents Used
-The Sanskrit dataset consists of short stories/subhashitas stored in `.txt` format inside `/data/`.
-Documents were separated story-wise for better retrieval quality.

-Files used:
-- `murkhabhritya.txt` – **मूर्खभृत्यस्य** (Shankhnad story)
-- `devbhakta.txt` – **देवभक्तः कथा** (devotion + effort)
-- `ghantakarna.txt` – **वृद्धायाः चार्तुयम् / घण्टाकर्णः कथा**
-- `kalidasa.txt` – **चतुरस्य कालीदासस्य** (clever Kalidasa story)
-- `sheetam.txt` – **शीतं बहु बाधति** (cold hurts very much)

-Story-wise separation reduces context mixing and improves answer relevance.

----

-## 5. Preprocessing Pipeline

-### 5.1 Document Loading
-Documents are loaded using:
-- `DirectoryLoader`
-- `TextLoader(encoding="utf-8")`

-### 5.2 Chunking
-Chunks are created using `RecursiveCharacterTextSplitter`.

-Configuration:
-- **chunk_size = 350**
-- **chunk_overlap = 50**

-Chunking improves retrieval accuracy and avoids exceeding model context/token limits.

-### 5.3 Embedding Generation
-Chunk embeddings are generated using:
-- `sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2`

-Reason for selection:
-- CPU-friendly
-- multilingual semantic retrieval support
-- effective for Sanskrit/Hindi-like scripts

----

-## 6. Retriever Component

-### 6.1 Vector Store
-Vector database used:
-- **FAISS (CPU)**

-FAISS supports fast similarity search and efficient local storage.

-### 6.2 Retrieval Strategy
-Retriever uses:
-- **MMR (Max Marginal Relevance)**

-Benefits:
-- retrieves diverse but relevant chunks
-- reduces redundancy
-- improves contextual grounding

----

-## 7. Generator Component

-### 7.1 LLM Model (CPU Only)
-Generator model:
-- `google/flan-t5-small`

-Reason:
-- lightweight model suitable for CPU inference
-- faster than larger LLMs
-- works well for QA-style generation

-### 7.2 Prompting Strategy
-A constrained prompt template is used to ensure:
-- answers are generated only from retrieved context
-- if answer is not present, system outputs:
-  **`सन्दर्भे उत्तरं न लभ्यते।`**

-The system also prints sources to improve transparency.

----

-## 8. Performance Observations

-### 8.1 Latency
-- **FAISS retrieval latency:** fast (usually under 1 second)
-- **LLM generation latency (CPU):** depends on CPU speed, typically a few seconds per query

-### 8.2 Resource Usage
-- Runs completely on CPU
-- Resource usage mainly depends on:
-  - embedding model memory
-  - FAISS index size
-  - FLAN-T5 model memory

-Using `flan-t5-small` ensures reduced RAM usage and faster inference.

-### 8.3 Relevance / Accuracy
-Accuracy mainly depends on the retriever quality.

-Improvements observed:
-- separating documents story-wise reduces wrong retrieval
-- MMR improves diverse context selection
+Project Folder Name:

+immverse_ai_rag_project

+1. Objective

+The main aim of this project is to build a Retrieval-Augmented Generation (RAG) system that can answer questions using a collection of Sanskrit documents.
+A key requirement of the assignment is that the complete pipeline should run only on CPU-based inference, without using any GPU resources.

+This ensures the solution remains lightweight, efficient, and deployable on basic hardware.

+2. Project Overview

+This project is an end-to-end implementation of a Sanskrit-aware RAG pipeline.
+The system is designed to:

+Load Sanskrit documents stored in plain text format

+Clean and split the content into smaller meaningful chunks

+Create embeddings and index the chunks for fast retrieval

+Accept Sanskrit user queries at runtime

+Retrieve the most relevant document chunks from the corpus

+Generate accurate answers using a lightweight CPU-supported LLM

+The overall structure follows standard modular RAG principles, where retrieval and generation are clearly separated.

+3. System Architecture and Workflow
+3.1 Overall RAG Execution Flow

+The pipeline follows the below stages:

+Document Loading

+Text Cleaning and Chunking

+Semantic Embedding Creation

+Vector Index Construction using FAISS

+User Query Input via CLI

+Retrieval of Top-k Relevant Chunks

+Prompt Formation with Retrieved Context

+Answer Generation using LLM

+Final Output with Supporting Sources

+3.2 Module-Based Architecture

+The system is divided into two primary modules:

+A. Indexing Pipeline (Offline Stage)

+File: build_index.py

+This module prepares the retrieval system in advance:

+Sanskrit text files are loaded from the /data folder

+Documents are split into context chunks

+Embeddings are generated for each chunk

+A FAISS vector index is created and stored inside /code/faiss_index

+This indexing step is executed once before querying.

+B. Query Pipeline (Online Stage)

+File: query.py

+This module handles real-time question answering:

+Loads the stored FAISS index from disk

+Performs similarity-based retrieval using MMR

+Passes relevant context + query into the LLM

+Displays the generated answer along with supporting evidence

+4. Sanskrit Document Dataset

+The document corpus contains Sanskrit stories and subhashitas stored as individual .txt files under /data/.

+Each document is separated story-wise to ensure better retrieval grounding and prevent topic mixing.

+Files Included:

+murkhabhritya.txt – मूर्खभृत्यस्य (Shankhnad story)

+devbhakta.txt – देवभक्तः कथा (faith and effort)

+ghantakarna.txt – वृद्धायाः चातुर्यम् / घण्टाकर्णः कथा

+kalidasa.txt – चतुरस्य कालीदासस्य कथा

+sheetam.txt – शीतं बहु बाधति कथा

+Maintaining separate files significantly improves answer relevance during retrieval.

+5. Text Preprocessing Pipeline
+5.1 Document Loading

+Documents are loaded through:

+DirectoryLoader

+TextLoader(encoding="utf-8")

+UTF-8 encoding ensures proper handling of Devanagari text.

+5.2 Chunk Creation

+Since long documents cannot be passed directly into an LLM, the text is split using:

+RecursiveCharacterTextSplitter

+Chunk configuration:

+chunk_size = 350

+chunk_overlap = 50

+This helps in:

+Improving retrieval precision

+Avoiding context overflow

+Retaining continuity between chunks

+5.3 Embedding Generation

+To represent Sanskrit chunks semantically, embeddings are created using:

+sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2

+Chosen because it is:

+Efficient for CPU usage

+Supports multilingual semantic similarity

+Works effectively for Sanskrit-like scripts

+6. Retrieval System
+6.1 Vector Storage

+The retrieval layer is powered by:

+✅ FAISS (CPU Vector Store)

+FAISS enables fast similarity search and local indexing without GPU dependency.

+6.2 Retrieval Technique

+The retriever uses:

+✅ MMR (Max Marginal Relevance)

+This strategy improves retrieval by:

+Selecting relevant but diverse chunks

+Reducing repetitive context

+Enhancing grounding for generation

+7. Answer Generation Component
+7.1 CPU-Compatible LLM

+The generation model used is:

+google/flan-t5-small

+This model was selected because:

+It is lightweight and fast on CPU

+Works well for QA tasks

+Requires significantly less memory

+7.2 Prompt Engineering

+A strict prompt format is used to ensure:

+Answers are only based on retrieved context

+Hallucinations are minimized

+If the context does not contain an answer, the system responds with:

+"सन्दर्भे उत्तरं न लभ्यते।"

+Additionally, retrieved sources are printed for transparency.

+8. Performance Observations
+8.1 Latency

+Retrieval using FAISS is extremely fast (generally < 1 second)

+LLM generation speed depends on CPU power, usually taking a few seconds

+8.2 Resource Efficiency

+The complete system runs without GPU support.
+Main resource consumption comes from:

+Embedding model memory

+FAISS index size

+FLAN-T5 inference load

+Using flan-t5-small keeps RAM usage low and inference efficient.

+8.3 Answer Quality and Relevance

+System accuracy depends heavily on retrieval quality.

+Key improvements noticed:

+Story-wise separation reduces incorrect context overlap

+MMR selects better diverse chunks

 Example:

-- Query: `शंखनादः कः?`
-- Correct retrieval from `murkhabhritya.txt`
+Query: शंखनादः कः?

+Correctly retrieved from murkhabhritya.txt

-- Generated response:
+Generated Answer:

-  **शंखनादः गोवर्धनदासस्य भृत्यः (आज्ञापालकः) अस्ति।**
+शंखनादः गोवर्धनदासस्य भृत्यः (आज्ञापालकः) अस्ति।

----

-## 9. Conclusion
+9. Conclusion
-The Sanskrit Document RAG System was successfully implemented as an end-to-end CPU-based pipeline.
-The system ingests Sanskrit documents, preprocesses and indexes them using embeddings + FAISS, retrieves relevant context, and generates answers using a CPU-based LLM.
-This implementation follows standard modular RAG architecture and satisfies the requirements of the assignment.

----
+The Sanskrit Document Retrieval-Augmented Generation (RAG) System was successfully developed as a complete CPU-only question answering pipeline.

+The system:

+Ingests Sanskrit texts

+Chunks and embeds content

+Indexes using FAISS

+Retrieves relevant context

+Generates grounded answers using FLAN-T5

+This implementation satisfies all assignment requirements while following a clean modular RAG architecture.

-## 10. Future Improvements
+10. Future Enhancements

+Possible improvements include:

-- Add transliteration support (IAST / English input → Devanagari conversion)
+Sanskrit transliteration support (English → Devanagari conversion)

-- Add support for PDF ingestion (`PyPDFLoader`)
+PDF ingestion support using PyPDFLoader

-- Use Sanskrit-specific embedding model (if available) for higher retrieval accuracy
+Sanskrit-specialized embedding models for better accuracy

-- Build a simple UI (Streamlit / Flask) for demonstration
+Building a UI demo using Streamlit or Flask

-- Add evaluation metrics (Top-k retrieval accuracy / BLEU-like score / response relevance scoring)
+Adding evaluation metrics like retrieval precision and relevance scoring